Return to the essay table of contents

 He was left to the couple by the villagers, though they guessed who he was,

-And hidden when the Nazis descended on the out-of-the-way little village each season
+And hidden when the Nazis descended on the out-of-the-way little village each

 To take what they wanted.
 Here Yehudi fed the earth-pecking hens